ivallhon/awesome-aws-cli/README.md

 # Awesome AWS CLI

 As someone who works on Cloud Integrations at an Independent Software Vendor (ISV), I very often find myself diving deep into AWS APIs using the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html).
-In this repository I've compiled tips and tricks, example AWS CLI one-liners and useful [aliases](cli/alias) to help you get the most out of the AWS CLI.
+In this repository I've compiled tips and tricks, example AWS CLI commands and an [alias](cli/alias) file (`~/.aws/cli/alias`) with useful commands to help you get the most out of the AWS CLI.

 To learn about AWS CLI configuration tips, visit the [Getting Started](docs/GettingStarted.md) documentation.

+If you have or come up with additional widely useful commands an aliases, please open a PR to contribute them.

 # Useful commands